screener-io/screener-storybook/README.md

 ## StoryStoreV7 Support

-Currently available as Alpha releases, version 1.0.0 provides support for Storybook 6.4+ with the `storyStoreV7` [feature enabled](https://github.com/storybookjs/storybook/blob/next/MIGRATION.md#story-store-v7).
+Currently available as `alpha` releases only, version 1.0.0 provides support for Storybook 6.4+ with the `storyStoreV7` [feature enabled](https://github.com/storybookjs/storybook/blob/next/MIGRATION.md#story-store-v7).

 It is an Alpha for feedback and to un-block some users experiencing pre-V7 drift where despite not having